Work for us

 To work for us, you must be interested in more than correcting and editing student papers.
 While strong writing skills are certainly required, strong people skills are equally important.
 Working one-on-one with writers requires commitment at multiple levels — intellectual, emotional and social.
 An invested and caring consultant is key to student success.

-Masters students who are either starting or continuing in the fall semester are encouraged to apply for one of our graduate assistant positions at the Writing Center.
+Masters students who are either starting or continuing in the fall semester are encouraged to apply for one of our graduate writing consultant positions at the Writing Center.
 Positions run August 10 through May 9 each academic year.
-In return for a standard, in-state tuition waiver and a stipend paid biweekly, a Writing Center graduate assistant works 20 hours a week in the Center, with a focus on individual peer consulting, leading group workshops and events, and other duties designed to help develop professional skills needed in today’s workplace.
+A Writing Center graduate consultant works 20 hours a week in the Center, with a focus on individual peer consulting, in addition to professional development opportunities such as leading staff and events, project management, and other duties designed to help develop the skills needed to thrive in today’s workplace.

 About Us